AmanGotchu/RandaoZKP/README.md

 Recursive zk-SNARKs can provide succinct verification that the block header/RanDAO values attested to are correct by confirming they generate a sequence (of the expected length) of block headers up to some known recent block hash.

 This repository includes circom contracts for verifying block headers.
-Our simple demo circuit outputs the block hash for a given block header,.
-We have work in progress to generate recursive zk-SNARKs for posting arbitrarily old block hashes in constant on chain compute/storage.
+Our simple demo circuit outputs the block hash for a given block header, and we have work in progress to generate recursive zk-SNARKs for posting arbitrarily old block hashes in constant on chain compute/storage.
+Due to circuit compilation we are unable to demonstrate the recursive proofs before the hackathon ends, but will update this repository when they are ready.

 ## Circom Circuits
 Consistent with block hash calcaultion, our circuits expect the block header [RLP](https://ethereum.org/en/developers/docs/data-structures-and-encoding/rlp/) to be encoded as a sequence of `1112` hex values, which are then hashed and then validated against the next block header's `parentHash` field.